Driving to La Tania

 Routes and Tolls

-Simply follow the signs from Calais to Reims, Troyes, Dijon, Lyon, Chambery, Albertville, Moûtiers, Courchevel, La Tania.
-Alternatively head towards Bourg-en-Bresse & Geneva then use the new motorway to Annecy then head for Albertville.
-This is only slightly shorter and a fraction cheaper on tolls - it will usually take longer depending on traffic or weather.
-Motorway tolls from Calais to La Tania maximising the use of the Autoroutes is now €154.60 return (August 2012).
+Simply follow the signs from Calais to Reims, Troyes, Dijon, Lyon, Chambéry, Albertville, Moûtiers, Courchevel, La Tania.
+Alternatively head towards Bourg-en-Bresse & Geneva, then to Annecy and head for Albertville.
+This is slightly shorter and a little cheaper on tolls (€149.80) compared to the former route maximising the use of the Autoroutes which is now €173.80 return (October 2022 prices).

 No more Péage queues with this device that take the cash from your bank account (same charge) and you drive straight through.
 Refundable deposit and small up front charge but well worth it for the hassle factor (especially if driving alone in a right had drive vehicle!).

-Sanef Tolling - French autoroute tolls - Automatic payment of toll charges in France
+Emovis Tag - French autoroute tolls - Automatic payment of toll charges in France

 Full Calais to La Tania driving directions are shown below plus follow the links for the full Route Map, the Local Area Map and then the local Resort Maps.